mobilejazz/multi-apk-publisher/README.md

   >>>
   ```

 3. Create **service account** and link to the project.
 To do it, first go to Google Play console/All aplications/Settings/API Access.
 What you need is the key to that account.
 Download it in **.json** format and put in the same directory with this script.
+See screenshots below.
 4. Rename the key to be `key.json`
 5. Edit the script to add your service account **email**, **app package id** and select the **track** you want to publish to.